STKtoken/STK-smart-contracts/README.md

 # STK-smart-contracts
 Smart contracts for the STK token payment channel.
 This repo contains the logic to implement a Payment Channel using ERC20 Tokens.
 The files contained here are still in development and will be updated in the interests of functionality and security.
 This is *not* to be considered the final version.
-Code related comments can be sent to info@getstack.ca .
+Code related comments or questions can be made in the Issues Section on GitHub.
 We appreciate your feedback!

 ## Initialize